Minister departs UK govt in new blow to embattled Liz Truss

 With opinion polls giving the Labour Party a large and growing lead, many Conservatives now believe their only hope of avoiding electoral oblivion is to replace Truss.
 But she insists she is not stepping down, and legislators are divided about how to get rid of her.

-New Foreign Secretary James Cleverly urged Conservatives to give Truss another chance, saying “mistakes happen.”

-“What you’ve got to do is recognize when they’ve happened and have humility to make changes when you see things didn’t go right,” he said.
+A national election does not have to be held until 2024.
+Truss appeared to rule out calling an early election, saying Wednesday that “what is important is we work together ... to get through this winter and protect the economy.”

-Truss faces another test in Parliament later Wednesday when lawmakers vote on a Labour Party motion seeking to ban fracking for shale gas — a policy that Truss recently approved.
+Truss faced another test in Parliament later Wednesday when lawmakers vote on a Labour Party motion seeking to ban fracking for shale gas — a policy that Truss recently approved.

 Conservative Party whips said the vote would be treated as “a confidence motion in the government,” meaning the government would fall if the motion passed, triggering an election.
 The Conservatives' 70-plus majority makes that unlikely, but the vote will be closely watched for signs of dissent about Truss’ leadership.